New opportunities for rare charm from $Z\to c\bar{c}$ decays: Experimental sensitivity

 The expected signal and background yields are evaluated following the same approach as in Sec.~\ref{sec:dtopnn-sensitivity}.
 The fragmentation of charm quarks into \Lc baryons is taken to be $0.06$~\cite{Lisovyi_2016}, and the \Lctopmm branching fraction is approximated as the sum of the branching fractions of the dominant intermediate hadronic resonances $R=\eta,\rho,\omega,\phi$ with subsequent decay of $R\to\mu^+\mu^-$, giving $\mathcal{B}(\Lctopmm) = 4.15\times 10^{-7}$~\cite{PDG2024}.
 This translates into an expected signal yield of approximately $1.5 \times 10^4$ for a sample of $6\times10^{12}$ $Z$ bosons.
 The expected background yield is $7 \times 10^3$.

 The target null tests can be determined experimentally as yield asymmetries between subsamples defined by angular observables (\textit{e.g.}, see Ref.~\cite{LHCb:2025bfy} for the measurement of the forward-backward asymmetry in unpolarized \Lctopmm decays).
 The sensitivity is evaluated using simulated data generated with the expected signal and background yields, and randomly divided into two halves to emulate a null-test asymmetry.
 An extended maximum-likelihood fit to $m(p\mu^+\mu^-)$ distributions of the two subsamples is performed with the asymmetry as a shared parameter (Fig.~\ref{fig:Lc_fits}).
 In the fit, the $m(p\mu^+\mu^-)$ distribution of the signal component is modeled as a double Gaussian function.
 The distribution of the background is modeled as an exponential function.
 The shape parameters are determined by the fit together with the signal and background yields and asymmetries.
-The estimated statistical uncertainty in the null-test asymmetry is 0.9\%, when considering the full dimuon-mass range.
+The estimated statistical uncertainty in the null-test asymmetry, when considering the full dimuon-mass range, is 0.9\%.
+It is important to note that the statistical uncertainty in an asymmetry measurement depends solely on the signal-to-background ratio and the value of the asymmetry itself, which is assumed to be zero.
+Consequently, the estimated sensitivity is representative of all null-test observables defined in Sec.~\ref{sec:l2pmumu_theo}.

 Since the sensitivity to NP can be enhanced by measuring asymmetries as a function of dimuon mass, the study is repeated in the three dimuon-mass intervals, centered around the $\phi$-meson mass peak, defined in Sec.~\ref{sec:nulltest_pred} ($\text{low }\phi$, $\text{high }\phi$, and $\phi$).
 The expected yields in these intervals are estimated using the known branching fraction of $\Lc \to p \phi(\to \mu^+\mu^-)$ and the ratio of yields reported in Ref.~\cite{LHCb:2025bfy}.
 The resulting asymmetry measurements reach uncertainties of 1.5\% in the $\text{low } \phi$ region, and 1.3\% in the $\text{high } \phi$ region, while the combined $\phi$ region achieves a precision of 1.0\%.
 Systematic uncertainties are not evaluated in this study but are expected to be negligible compared to the statistical uncertainties for asymmetries of this type.
 The sensitivity can be compared to possible NP effects discussed in Table~\ref{tab:null_tests_NP}, which can be as large as $\sim 5 \% \cdot P_{\Lambda_c}$.

 Dedicated studies of electron reconstruction and identification will be necessary to provide robust sensitivity estimates for $\Lc \to p e^+e^-$ decays and are left for future work.
 Nevertheless, preliminary studies with the IDEA detector concept indicate that the performance for dielectron final states will be comparable to that for dimuon modes~\cite{FCCee_ESPPU}.
 This is particularly promising given the weaker experimental bounds on Wilson coefficients in the dielectron channel, such that asymmetries can reach values exceeding 14\% (see Table~\ref{tab:null_tests_NP}).